GillesSchneider/neuro-imaging/haxby-registration/README.md

 ## Pipeline

-1. Get one volume from Haxby
+*  Get one volume from Haxby
-2. Initialize affine and rigid registrations
+*  Initialize affine and rigid registrations
-3. Load MNI152 template and resample it to Haxby
+*  Load MNI152 template and resample it to Haxby
-4. For every subject in Haxby:
+*  For every subject in Haxby:
-⋅⋅⋅Apply the affine then rigid transformations on every 3D image ⋅⋅⋅Append the transformed image to a list
+   - Apply the affine then rigid transformations on every 3D image
+   - Append the transformed image to a list
-⋅⋅⋅Save the transformed 4D image to folder "./save/subj"
+   - Save the transformed 4D image to folder "./save/subj"
-8. Repeat until every subject is processed
+*  Repeat

 ## Required Packages
 _numpy, nibabel, nilearn, dipy, tqdm_